• Menu

 Isola Bella

-Is it worth it?
-Yes, for beach lovers who don’t mind pebbles.
-A quick 10-minute cable car ride down to the coast, Isola Bella is a tiny island just off the coast of Taormina that you can walk to at low tide.
-Often called the “Pearl of the Ionian Sea,” its beach is pebbly, but the clear waters make it an good spot for snorkeling and swimming.
-However, much like the rest of Taormina, it can get very crowded in peak season despite its status as a nature reserve, so try to visit early in the morning or late in the afternoon.
+A quick 10-minute cable car ride down to the coast, Isola Bella is a tiny island just off the coast that you can walk to at low tide.
+Often called the “Pearl of the Ionian Sea,” its beach is pebbly, but the clear waters make it a good spot for snorkeling and swimming.
+However, much like the rest of Taormina, it can get very crowded in peak season, despite its status as a nature reserve, so try to visit early in the morning or late in the afternoon.

 Isola Bella at the foot of Taormina